westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 Zone 00000: type 0x2 (Sequential-write-required), {==cond 0x1 (Empty)==}, reset recommended 0, non_seq 0, sector 274726912, 524288 sectors, wp 274726912
 ```

-All sequential write zones of a device can be reset using the option `-all`.
+All the sequential write zones of a device can be reset using the option
+`-all`:

 ```plaintext
 # zbc_reset_zone -all /dev/sg7